Will Rogers: Early years

 His father, Clement, was a leader in the Cherokee Nation.
-An attorney and Cherokee judge, he was a Confederate veteran.
-He served as a delegate to the Oklahoma Constitutional Convention.
+An attorney and Cherokee judge, Clement owned two slaves he had acquired from his father, and was a Confederate combat veteran of the American Civil War.
+He was promoted to regimental captain under Confederate colonel (later Brigadier General) Stand Watie and fought at the Battle of Pea Ridge (1862).

+Clement served as a delegate to the Oklahoma Constitutional Convention.
 Rogers County, Oklahoma, is named in honor of him.
 He served several terms in the Cherokee Senate.

 Roach (1980) presents a sociological-psychological assessment of the relationship between Will and his father during the formative boyhood and teenage years.
 Clement had high expectations for his son and wanted him to be more responsible and business-minded.
 Will was more easygoing and oriented toward the loving affection offered by his mother, Mary, rather than the harshness of his father.
-The personality clash increased after his mother's death when the boy was eleven.
+The personality clash increased after his mother's death when the boy was ten.
 Young Will went from one venture to another with little success.
 Only after Will won acclaim in vaudeville did the rift begin to heal.
-Clement’s death in 1911 precluded a full reconciliation.
+Clement's death in 1911 precluded a full reconciliation.

-Will Rogers attended school in Indian Territory, at the Willie Halsel College at Vinita in 1895 and 1896, and then the Kemper Military School at Boonville over the 1897-1898 year.
+Will Rogers attended school in Indian Territory, at the Willie Halsell College at Vinita in 1895 and 1896, and then the Kemper Military School at Boonville, Missouri, over the 1897–98 school year.
 He was a good student and an avid reader of The New York Times, but he dropped out of school after the 10th grade.
 Rogers later said that he was a poor student, saying that he "studied the Fourth Reader for ten years".
 He was much more interested in cowboys and horses, and learned to rope and use a lariat.

 First jobs

 In 1899, Rogers appeared in the St. Louis Fair as part of the Mulhall Rodeo.
-Near the end of 1901, when he was 22 years old, he and a friend left home hoping to work as gauchos in Argentina.
+Near the end of 1901, when he was 22 years old, he and a friend, Dick Parris, left home hoping to work as gauchos in Argentina.
 They arrived in Argentina in May 1902, and spent five months trying to make it as ranch owners in the Pampas.
-Rogers and his partner lost all their money, and he later said, “I was ashamed to send home for more.”
+Rogers and his partner lost all their money, and he later said, "I was ashamed to send home for more."
 The two friends separated and Rogers sailed for South Africa.
 It is often claimed he took a job breaking in horses for the British Army, but the Boer War had ended three months earlier.
 Rogers was hired at James Piccione's ranch near Mooi River Station in the Pietermaritzburg district of Natal.